If Tomorrow Never Comes: Other versions

 Legião Urbana's front man Renato Russo recorded a cover for his debut solo album, The Stonewall Celebration Concert in 1994.
-Joose had a number one hit in New Zealand with "If Tomorrow Never Comes" in 1997.
 Puerto Rican salsa singer Ismael Miranda recorded the Spanish version on his 1997 album Con Buena Nota.
 In 1999, Westlife made an a cappela version live.
 Engelbert Humperdinck included the song on his 2003 album Definition of Love.
 It also became part of Barry Manilow's concert repertoire, and is featured on his 2004 live album 2 Nights Live!.
 Manilow had previously released a studio version of the song on his 1992 CD box set The Complete Collection and then some.....
 Claudia Jung made a German cover titled "Wenn es morgen nicht mehr gibt"..

 In the 2000s, the song has gained added visibility with performances on reality television competition shows, with third-place finisher Elliott Yamin singing it on the fifth season of American Idol.
 Second season The X Factor winner Shayne Ward performing it in that series' penultimate round, and Australian Idol 2006 winner Damien Leith singing it on Top 10: Number One's Night.
 Foster & Allen recorded a version which they released on their 2005 album, Foster & Allen – Sing The Number 1's On June 30, 2009, Kevin Skinner sang this song during the auditions on the NBC series America's Got Talent.